Theos Law Firm: Rigorous Representation When You Need It Most

 Latest News in McClellanville, SC

 "Those who attempt to circumvent federal fishing regulations and deceive law enforcement will be held accountable.
-Our marine resources are vital, and we will not tolerate those who prioritize personal gain over sustainable practices and the rule of law,” Acting U.S. Attorney Brook B. Andrews for the District of South Carolina said in a statement.
-“This conviction underscores the collaborative efforts of NOAA and [the South Carolina Department of Natural Resources] in protecting our fisheries and ensuring fair competition for all."
+Our marine resources are vital, and we will not tolerate those who prioritize personal gain over sustainable practices and the rule of law,” said Acting U.S. Attorney Brook B. Andrews for the District of South Carolina.
+“This conviction underscores the collaborative efforts of NOAA and SCDNR in protecting our fisheries and ensuring fair competition for all."

 “The prosecution of this case and the jury’s verdict emphasizes the importance of holding violators accountable for the harm caused by lying to law enforcement officers and undermining federal fishery regulations.
 We work closely with our state joint enforcement partners and other federal agencies to detect and identify potential illegal activity related to federal fisheries regulations,” NOAA Office of Law Enforcement Southeast Division Acting Assistant Director Paige Casey said in a statement.
 “Through our partnerships, we are able to successfully prosecute and convict individuals, such as in this case, who lie to law enforcement officers and who illegally harvest marine resources that could disrupt our fair-trade market.”